Flux159/uhttp/README.md

 #### Downloading & Setting up

-TODO: Finish this
-Download the minified build here, put into your public scripts directory, and add to your webpage by adding the following tag:
+Download the minified build [here](), put into your public scripts directory, and add to your webpage by adding the following tag:

 ```
 <script type="application/javascript" src="/scripts/uhttp.min.js"></script>